Cyber Threat Intelligence - Blockchain Investigations

 +---------+--------------------------------------------------------------------+

 To conduct an investigation, you need a profile, most likely a cybercriminal one.
 You don’t have to do anything illegal; you just need to appear as one.
 For that, you’ll need credibility, such as being an existing member of forums to vouch for you, or you can pay for entry.
-If we talk about forums, establishing connections and using social engineering to infiltrate forums and establish a reputation can be effective.
+If we talk about forums, establishing connections and using social engineering to infiltrate forums and establish a reputation can be your foothold.
 Alternatively, all this can be bypassed by targeting accounts with reputation and credibility, and using them as puppets with no need for a profile.
-There are many accounts out there, especially in these dark web forums, that can be easily taken over.
+There are many accounts out there, especially in these “dark web” forums, that can be easily taken over.
 Since we’re not dealing with a multi-million-dollar company that has its own red team, But depending on who you ask, this may be fallen under “Legality and Ethics” Hacking laws differ across jurisdictions;

-Something that is more important is to not take Operational Security (OPSEC) lightly in a hunt or investigation.
+Something that is more important is to not take (OPSEC) lightly in a hunt or investigation.
 Always practice good OPSEC practices and follow the process.
 Be aware of what you’re doing and how you interact and move through these sites, and what you click on.
 Simply put, it boils down to one thing: Control over information and actions to prevent any attempts at turning them against you.
 CALI (Capabilities, Activities, Limitations, and Intentions) is a simple checklist outlining the operation’s must-haves.

 Info Gathering & Research